 Mind-body practices like yoga are ideal for developing emotional regulation skills because to make sense of emotions, both the mind and the body must be involved.
 Emotions are interpreted and labeled by the mind, but they are experienced through the body.
 A racing heart, butterflies in the stomach, a tightly clenched jaw and even an attack of the giggles are all physical phenomena that we learn to associate with various emotional states.

-Yoga offers tools for building self-regulation skills (such as awareness and control) that are fun, healthy, and compelling for children.
-The balance pose called the tree pose is one effective tool to work with.
-To do tree pose, one foot is planted firmly on the ground like a tree trunk.
+Yoga offers tools for building self-regulation skills (such as awareness and control) that are fun, healthy and compelling for children.
+The balance pose called tree pose is one effective tool to work with.
+To do a tree pose, one foot is planted firmly on the ground like a tree trunk.
 The other foot is lifted off the floor, knee turned out, foot resting on the calf or thigh of the standing leg.
 The arms may be in a variety of positions that can make the balance easier or more challenging.

 The skills practiced in tree pose directly apply to regulating emotions.
 To hold tree pose, students need to filter out external distractions, tune in to internal sensations, and continually adjust their muscle actions.
 In any situation children can learn to engage in a similar process; noticing sensations in their bodies, recognizing the physical cues that may signal frustration, overwhelm or exhaustion, and applying appropriate techniques to maintain emotional balance.